FilipMiscevic/SUN-MONOLITH-INTERPRETER/README.md

 # SUN MONOLITH INTERPRETER V1.0.0

-The SUN MONOLITH EMERGENCY RESPONSE CODE COMMAND LINE INTERPRETER v1.0.0 natively supports four levels of hardware interrupts (designated by ':::', '::', ':' and '').
+The SUN MONOLITH EMERGENCY RESPONSE CODE COMMAND LINE INTERPRETER v1.0.0 is a custom NoSQL variant designed for deployment on the blockchain and other API3-compliant applications.

+It natively supports four levels of hardware interrupts (designated by ':::', '::', ':' and '').
 The standard argument library V1.0.0 consists of the following commands:

     'ARCH',
     'ARCHPDP',